Kong/terraform-provider-konnect/docs/resources/gateway_route_expression.md

 - `created_at` (Number) Unix epoch when the resource was created.
 - `expression` (String) Use Router Expression to perform route match.
 This option is only available when `router_flavor` is set to `expressions`.
 - `https_redirect_status_code` (Number) The status code Kong responds with when all properties of a Route match except the protocol i.e. if the protocol of the request is `HTTP` instead of `HTTPS`. `Location` header is injected by Kong if the field is set to 301, 302, 307 or 308.
-Note: This config applies only if the Route is configured to only accept the `https` protocol.
-Default: 426; must be one of [301, 302, 307, 308, 426]
+Note: This config applies only if the Route is configured to only accept the `https` protocol. possible known values include one of [301, 302, 307, 308, 426]; Default: 426
 - `id` (String) A string representing a UUID (universally unique identifier).
 - `name` (String) The name of the Route.
 Route names must be unique, and they are case sensitive.
 For example, there can be two different Routes named "test" and "Test".
 - `path_handling` (String) Controls how the Service path, Route path and requested path are combined when sending a request to the upstream.
-See above for a detailed description of each behavior.
-Default: "v0"; must be one of ["v0", "v1"]
+See above for a detailed description of each behavior. possible known values include one of ["v0", "v1"]; Default: "v0"
 - `preserve_host` (Boolean) When matching a Route via one of the `hosts` domain names, use the request `Host` header in the upstream request headers.
 If set to `false`, the upstream `Host` header will be that of the Service's `host`.
 Default: false
 - `priority` (Number) A number used to specify the matching order for expression routes.
 The higher the `priority`, the sooner an route will be evaluated.
 This field is ignored unless `expression` field is set.
 Default: 0
 - `protocols` (List of String) An array of the protocols this Route should allow.
 See the [Route Object](#route-object) section for a list of accepted protocols.
 When set to only `"https"`, HTTP requests are answered with an upgrade error.
 When set to only `"http"`, HTTPS requests are answered with an error.
 Default: ["http","https"]